by Jane Alexandra Foster

 Gracie thought her life was over, but destiny had other plans…

 2am.
-Desperate Gracie, (29) climbs the railings of Waterloo bridge, intending to jump.
-However, fate steps in when Ellie, (17), runs headlong onto the bridge, up to Gracie, in fear for her life from a Man chasing her.
+Waterloo bridge.
+In deep distress, Gracie stumbles onto the bridge, her life spiraling out of control.
+However, when Ellie, (17), runs headlong into her, in fear for her life from a Man chasing her from the other side of the bridge, destiny hands both a chance.
 Shocked out of her despair, Gracie helps Ellie, and they escape to the back streets, where Gracie thinks they’re safe.
-Meanwhile, another Man arrives over the road, and incognito, he shadows the girls.
-However, those chasing Ellie are determined to get her back.
+However, another Man arrives over the road, and incognito, shadows the girls, and those chasing Ellie are also determined to get her back.

 Sometimes, saving the life of another might just be the only way to save your own’